gohugoio/hugo/content/en/functions/partialCached.md

 {{ partialCached "footer.html" . .Params.country .Params.province }}
 ```

 Note that the variant parameters are not made available to the underlying partial template.
 They are only use to create a unique cache key.
+Since Hugo `0.61.0` you can use any object as cache key(s), not just strings.